RocketChat/Apps.QuickReplies/README.md

   👋 Need some help with /quick?
     • use `/quick create` to create a new quick reply
     • use `/quick list` to list all the quick replies
+    • use `/quick config` to configure user language preference